 I still get stuck, but I no longer give myself the guilts about it.
 It's happened before and I've overcome it before.
 Most of all, I've learned that the problem usually isn't in me, but out there in the world of the narrative.
 When I get stuck, the story is trying to tell me something.

-I believe a story has its own logic, which can't be bent into shape by the mere will of an author.
+Writers block can't be bent into shape by the mere will of an author.
 When you can't make something happen, it's not necessarily your fault.
 Rather, the story won't let it happen.
 That's when it's time to back off and listen to what the story's telling you.